January 26, 2026

 Step 4: Publish your app to the App Store and Google Play Store

-Once you’re satisfied with design and performance, it’s time to go live.
+Once you’re satisfied with your app design and performance, it’s time to go live.
 Your builder will guide you through the publishing process, and may even do most of it for you.

 You have two ways to go about this: